Wisdom Weavers – Northern New Mexico Nonprofit Women of Color Leadership Program

 • Readiness for transformative learning experience with a commitment to course work/prep

-While we will consider applications from other areas, we particularly encourage applications from:
+While we considered applications from other areas, we particularly encouraged applications from:

 • Northern New Mexico communities in Santa Fe, Mora, San Miguel, Rio Arriba, and Taos Counties